tjohander-splunk/observability-content-contrib/integration-examples/lambda-vpc-connection-sample/README.md

 [*] Test Function in the Cloud: sam sync --stack-name {stack-name} --watch [*] Deploy: sam deploy --guided
 ```
 4. Run `sam deploy --guided` and accept all the defaults if they are acceptable for you use case.
 Note, there are no defaults for `SplunkRealm`, `SplunkAccessToken` and `EC2KeyPairName`.
 These parameters require explicit user-defined values.
-When you run the deploy command with the `--guided` switch, you'll be prompted to enter values for the parameters in the SAM template.
+When you run the `sam deploy` command with the `--guided` switch, you'll be prompted to enter values for the parameters in the SAM template.
 Please supply your own appropriate for your environment.
 When you get to the question "HelloWorldFunction may not have authorization defined, Is this okay?"
 Just enter "Y".
 We're not concerned with permissions for the purposes of this sample.

 You should see output similar to:
 ```bash